Applying for a PhD or MD(Res)

 You will be asked to provide the contact details of two referees in your application.
 The reference should indicate your suitability to undertake a PhD or MD(Res).
 You cannot use your proposed supervisor(s) as referee(s).

-Once your application is received, the referees will be sent a link via which they can submit their references.
-You will be able to see the status of your references through your account on the College’s online application site.
+Once your application is received, the referees will be sent a link from Imperial's Registry where they can submit their references.
+You will be able to see the status of your references through your account.

-In case there are any problems or delays, references can be sent directly to email@example.com as long it is sent by the referee from an official University or company email address (a Gmail or Hotmail account, for example, will not be accepted).
+In case there are any problems or delays, one or both references can be sent directly to firstname.lastname@example.org as long they are sent by the referee from an official University or company email address.

-Please follow up any outstanding references as this will delay your application.
+Please follow up any outstanding references as this will delay your application progressing.

 How we process your application